Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 This section defines the <dfn title="addressing mode">addressing modes</dfn> that can be used for referencing [=media segments=] and [=initialization segments=] in interopreable DASH presentations.

-The choice of addressing mode depends on the implementation details of a particular content processing flow.
-Use whichever addressing mode is suitable for your needs when authoring content.

 Addressing modes not defined in this chapter SHALL NOT be used by DASH services.
 Clients SHOULD support all addressing modes defined in this chapter.

+The choice of addressing mode depends on the implementation details of a particular content processing flow.
+Some addressing modes may set constraints on data alignment that limit their usefulness in certain situations.

+A [=representation=] that is entirely pre-generated in advance of publishing SHOULD use either [=indexed addressing=] or [=explicit addressing=].

+A [=representation=] that is generated on the fly SHOULD use [=explicit addressing=].

+Note: If you offer both on-demand and live services, you may wish to use [=explicit addressing=] for both types of services simply to use the same addressing mode for all content, thereby reducing the scope of packager and client implementations that are exercised and reducing the likelyhood of being affected by software defects or differences in implementation behavior.

+[=Simple addressing=] enables the packager logic to be very simple but this comes at a cost of reduced interoperability in multi-period scenarios and additional client complexity.
+You MAY use [=simple addressing=] in any situation where you are not affected by its limitations.

 All [=representations=] in the same [=adaptation set=] SHALL use the same addressing mode. [=Representations=] in different [=adaptation sets=] MAY use different addressing modes.